Shuimu: The magic whip

-Rainbow Bridge Shuimu (虹桥水母)
+Rainbow Bridge Shuimu ()

-“Presenting the gift of a pearl at the rainbow bridge” or Hongqiao Zengzhu, is a Chinese play in which Shuimu is a demoness that lives under the Rainbow Bridge.
-The bridge is also close to Sizhou and she calls herself ‘Granny Water Mother’.
+"Presenting the gift of a pearl at the rainbow bridge" or Hongqiao Zengzhu, is a Chinese play in which Shuimu is a demoness that lives under the Rainbow Bridge.
+The bridge is also close to Sizhou and she calls herself 'Granny Water Mother'.
 She rules over other demons and one day meets a young man while she is in town (Sizhou).
 She falls in love with him and invites him into her underwater residence.
 The man follows her inside willingly despite knowing that she is a demoness.
-Once there, he sees the ‘water-repellent pearl’ on her collar and so he gets her drunk, takes the collar and flees.
+Once there, he sees the 'water-repellent pearl' on her collar and so he gets her drunk, takes the collar and flees.
 In retaliation, Shuimu drowns Sizhou.
 Guanyin hears the plight of its people and gathers an army to fight Shuimu, however she does not relent.
 As a result, Guanyin tricks her into eating noodles that turn into chains while they are in her stomach so she surrenders.